Gramli/WeatherApi/README.md

 Instead of throwing exceptions, project use **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using [FluentResuls package](https://github.com/altmann/FluentResults)) and for returning exact http response, every handler returns data wraped into HttpDataResponse object which contains also error messages collection and http response code.

-Wery important part of every project are **Tests**.
+Important part of every project are **Tests**.
 In ideal world test coverage should be 100%, but in most commercial projects (by my experience) we are trying to find **optimal test coverage**.
 Optimal test coverage can't be simply quantified and every project has diferent number by it's need.
 In this solution, each 'code' project has its own unit test project and every **unit test** project copy the same directory structure as 'code' project.
 API projects also has its own **system test** project, because we want to test our endpoints completely.
 Infrastructure project on the other hand has **integration test** project where we want to test Weatherbit connection for example.

 ### Minimal API